 When it comes to software development, CMMI Level 5 is the gold standard, taking five years on average to achieve and involving the highest possible performance.
 Developed by the CMMI Institute, the Capability Maturity Model Integration is a process improvement framework that helps organizations achieve high-performance operations.

-Development teams that have achieved CMMI Level 5 are capable of reliably and sustainably creating incredibly robust applications that meet or exceed project goals.
+Development teams that have achieved CMMI Level 5 are capable of reliably and sustainably creating robust applications that meet or exceed project goals.

 The latest, and perhaps best, example of this is Apple’s HealthKit, a cloud-based platform that may catapult the company to the forefront of consumer mobile health (mHealth).
 The mobile healthcare application that Apple introduced alongside the platform is called Health, and it promises to monitor key health metrics and then pull together information from non-Apple apps to give consumers an inclusive view of their health.